maawoo/Project_MAPM/README.md

-Imagine you move to a new city and you have no idea about the different districts and what they have to offer in terms of culture, nightlife, accessibility to public transport, and so on.
-With this map we want to give people the tool to ***Find the Right Place*** for their new home.
-At least if they want to move to Jena, Germany :wink:
+Imagine you move to a new city and you have no idea about the different districts and what they have to offer in terms of culture, nightlife, accessibility to public transport and so on.
+With this map we want to give people the tool to ***Find the Right Place*** for their new home! (...at least if they want to move to Jena, Germany :wink:)

-Several public datasets containing factors for the attractiveness of urban spaces were combined to generate one simple to use map indicating the neighborhood of the highest comfort for each individual.
+Several public datasets containing factors for the attractiveness of urban spaces were combined to generate one simple to use map indicating the neighborhood of highest comfort for each individual.

 In the **Layers** tab, single layers can be viewed.
 The features of each layer are selected using reasonable filters in order to portray only those features affected by